jonsequitur/system-commandline-sample/README.md

 ## How to file issues and get help

-This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new issue.
+This project uses GitHub Discussions to track bugs and feature requests.
+Please search the existing discussion before filing new issues to avoid duplicates.
+For new issues, file your bug or feature request as a thread.

-For help and questions about using this project, please open a GitHub issue.
+For help and questions about using this project, please use the GitHub Discussions link in the page header.

 ## Contributing